JuliaLang/PackageCompiler.jl/docs/src/devdocs/sysimages_part_1.md

 ...
 ```

-and we can here see the `Dates` module is there even after restarting Julia
+and we can here see the `Dates` module is there, even after restarting Julia.
-and not explicitly loading `Dates`, showing that `Dates` is loaded together with
+This means that `Dates` is in the sysimage itself and does not have to be loaded
-the start-up of Julia.
+from amywhere external.

 Creating and using a custom sysimage is done in three steps: